benderTheCrime/hubot-random-dino/README.md

 Post an emergency compliment to a Slack user with http://emergencycompliment.com/!"
 See [`src/emergency-compliment.coffee`](src/emergency-compliment.coffee) for full documentation.

+**NOTE: The URL, API, and Google Document used alongside this package belong expressly to the Author of [emergencycompliment.com](http://emergencycompliment.com)**

 ## Installation

 In hubot project repo, run: